On the profession

 I have a qualification from a college of higher education.
 Does this enable me to study at a UAS Faculty of Social Work?

-A diploma from a college of higher education formally qualifies the holder to study at a UAS.
-Some UAS Faculties of Social Work allocate up to 60 ECTS credits to graduates from the PET Social Pedagogy course.
-However, this allocation is just a recommendation and not legally binding.
-Details can be requested directly from the individual UASs.
+A diploma from a college of higher education (HF) in social pedagogy, childhood pedagogy or community animation formally qualifies the holder to study at a UAS.
+Some of the UAS waive some of the educational requirements for HF graduates.
+Details can be obtained directly from the individual UAS.

 To whom must I turn if I wish to get my foreign qualification recognised in Switzerland?